Innervisions | Up the Rabbit Hole

 First let me say that I am a fan of most music.
-Then let me say that I am a bigger fan of just about any music born in the late 60's to early 70's, when it seemed like anything was possible and musical exploration opened up new doors into the dimensions of not only sound but of album artwork and the liner notes and inner sleeves within.
-Of course back then the experimental music scene had as much to do then with the other experimental scenes of the time as it did with throwing off the yolk of the kitschy and contrived music of post-war baby boom era.
+Then let me say that I am a bigger fan of just about any music born in the late 60's to early 70's, when it seemed like anything was possible and musical exploration opened up new doors into the dimensions of not only sound but also of album art and incredible liner liner note and dust jacket designs.
+Back then the experimental music scene had as much to do with mind expanding experimentation as it did with throwing off the yolk of the kitschy and contrived music of post-war baby boom era.

-Now, I will admit that I missed that boat by a decade, born on the cusp of that musical peak and there are probably many among you more "experienced", but suffice it to say that I have enjoyed many of these albums (though certainly not all of them) and I know at least one of you who had an opportunity to go to "a great big music gathering on a farm" and passed on it, now knowing how significant that event would become.
+Now, I will admit that I missed that boat by a decade, born on the cusp of that musical peak and there are probably many among you more "experienced" than I. Suffice it to say that I have still enjoyed many of these albums (though certainly not all of them) and I know at least one of you who had an opportunity to go to "a great big music gathering on a farm" and passed on it, now knowing how significant that event would become.

 I know I'm just brushing the surface and there's volumes more to say about the genre, but I'll save that for future caches.

 Here is a selection of many of the most memorable psychedelic album covers from that era (and just a couple after).
 You'll need to identify and then tally up the number of albums released in certain years or decades.

 B. Number of albums released in 1969, minus the number of ...Alarm... albums.